Janella-codes/JanellaVanilla/_posts/items-list.md

 - 🏳️‍🌈 Fitted sheets (twin bed size)

 ## What to Wear
 Our Goal is to create an environment that is emotionally and physically safe, as well as culturally sensitive, for everyone.
-In order to do so we ask that **all staff** dress appropriately for cam and the weather.
+In order to do so we ask that **all staff** dress appropriately for camp and the weather.
 These guidelines are for outdoor and indoor activities.
 In advance, we thank you for your cooperation.

 ## What Not to Bring:
 The following Items are **NOT** Permitted: